 I went windsurfing last week and the week before, both times I felt like a complete beginner again, getting knocked off my board by the waves and constantly losing my balance.
 As a result, I lost all my confidence, and the second time I went I had a bit of a panic attack and just sat in the water for a while as I couldn’t stop crying.

 My partner came over to me and I felt so ashamed of myself that I didn’t want him to see my face so I turned away.
 The second time he came over I let him gently encourage me to try again, he said, “this happened the last time but you got back on, you know you can do this”, and I listened.
 It took a few more tries, but I accepted that I was struggling due to the high winds and big waves, and just took myself back to the basics of staying on the board and steadying myself.

 My pride was hurt and my ego bruised, but I was glad that I hadn’t given up and had listened to my partner to just keep going.
 The next time we went, which was this weekend, just two days after the second difficult session, I was nervous and afraid that I had forgotten everything I had learnt and was starting right back from scratch.
-However, as my therapist reminded me many times, two steps back does not mean all the way back to the very beginning, it means you will get back quicker and stronger than you did before.
+However, as my therapist reminded me many times, two steps back does not mean all the way back to the very beginning, it means you will come back quicker and stronger than you did before.